Julien-Joseph Virey: Biography

 In 1821 he published a book entitled History of Morals and the Interests of Animals, in which, far from Étienne Bonnot de Condillac and especially in opposition to Descartes, he passed from discussing the "animal soul" to proposing "intelligence in animals".
-He studied in libraries and wrote a quantity of books and articles.

 Evolution

 Virey was an early advocate of transmutation of species who a postulated direct descent of humans from apes.
 Virey used the term evolution in 1803.
 He was highly critical of the ideas of Jean-Baptiste Lamarck such as spontaneous generation but supported an evolutionary history of life on earth.
 Virey commented that "It is thus plausible that, thanks to such evolution, nature has arisen from the most tenuous mould to the majestic cedar, to the gigantic pine, just as it has advanced from microscopic animals up to man, king and dominator of all beings."
 Virey also sketched an early version of the recapitulation theory.

 He was a polygenist minimalist, proposing two human species (the "White" and "Black"), divided into six chromatic races.
 One group consisted of dark-skinned peoples such as Africans which he situated closer to apes than the other of Europeans, American Indians and light-skinned peoples.
 In 1819, Virey commented that "the apes would seem to be the root of the human genus.
 From the orang-utan to the Hottentot Bushman, through to the most intelligent negroes, and finally to white man, one passes indeed by almost imperceptible nuances."

 Virey was influenced by Buffon and Cabanis.
 He was part of one of the central controversies in science in 1820-1830, related to the origin and age of man.
 Georges Cuvier, Jean Baptiste Bory de Saint-Vincent, Louis Antoine Desmoulins and Virey all struggled to determine the origin and age of man.